nodejs/TSC/TSC-Charter.md

 TSC members are expected to regularly participate in TSC activities.

-A TSC member is automatically removed from the TSC if, during a 3-month period, they:
+A TSC member is automatically removed from the TSC if, during a 3-month period, all of the following are true:

-* Attend fewer than 25% of the regularly scheduled meetings.
+* They attend fewer than 25% of the regularly scheduled meetings.
-* Do not participate in any TSC votes.
+* They do not participate in any TSC votes.

 ## Section 4.
 Responsibilities of the TSC